PHYS 1P22/92: Introductory Physics II

 Course overview ^

-PHYS 1P22/92 provides a first university-level introduction to many important and exciting concepts in physics, including fluids, heat, thermodynamics, sound, electricity, magnetism, light, relativity, and quantum mechanics.
+PHYS 1P22/92 provides a first university-level introduction to many important and exciting concepts in physics, including fluid mechanics, thermodynamics, electricity and magnetism, optics, relativity, and quantum mechanics.
 By successfully finishing this course, you will gain fundamental insight into how our universe works, and will be prepared for more advanced studies in physics and all other areas of science.

 As this course is a continuation of PHYS 1P21/91, students must take PHYS 1P21/91 before they can register in PHYS 1P22/92, unless they obtain special permission from the instructor.
 Please note that PHYS 1P22/92 contains considerably more material than PHYS 1P21/91, and will require you to understand about twice as many concepts in the same amount of time.